garrettstevenkeyes/citibike_study/README.md

 ## Exploratory Data Analysis:

+Looking at the data I can see that the riders age is normally distributed about 31 and there is a much larger proportion of subscribers to customers.

 Subscribers vs customers prior to SMOT oversampling           |  Rider age distribution
 :-------------------------:|:-------------------------:
 ![alt_text](graphs/customer_vs_subscribers.png)  | ![alt_text](graphs/age_distribution.png)

+It can also be observed that most riders are not riding on the weekend and the most riders tend to happen in the morning.

 Biking day distribution              |  Biking time distribution
 :-------------------------:|:-------------------------:
 ![alt_text](graphs/biking_days.png)  | ![alt_text](graphs/biking_time.png)

+Additionally, the most common arrival and edparture stations are both the Grve St. PATH station, with other stations receiving 1000 riders and descending.
 ![alt_text](graphs/rental_stations.png)
 ![alt_text](graphs/docking_stations.png)